Stream-Net/StreamNet/README.md

 Parameters:
 - consumerGroupId: a subscriber to one or more Kafka topics

-It accepts any dependency injection you'll need to use.
+It accepts any dependency injection parameter you'll need to use.